robertlandreaux/weather-forecast/README.md

 ## Environment variables needed

-See .env.example or config/dotenv.rb for necessary environment variables.
+See config/dotenv.rb for necessary environment variables.

+## Automatic Formatting

+This project uses [standard-rails](https://github.com/standardrb/standard-rails) as a linter and formatter.
+Run `rake standard:fix` to automatically format the code.